 Abstract Submission

-The International Society for Measurement of Physical Behaviour is delighted to announce its call for abstracts to be considered for the 2024 ICAMPAM Conference.
-The conference will be held in-person from June 18 – 21, 2024 in Rennes, France.
+The International Society for Measurement of Physical Behaviour is delighted to announce its call for abstracts to be considered for the 2026 ICAMPAM Conference.
+The conference will be held in-person from June 23-26, 2026 in Knoxville, Tennessee, USA.

 ICAMPAM brings together leading researchers and clinicians from around the world for discussion and exchange of the most cutting-edge knowledge, insights, issues and ideas.
 The conference draws leading scientists and clinicians from all areas of physical behaviour research from over 40 countries worldwide, including human movement scientists, signal analysis experts, health scientists, technologists, neuroscientists, biomechanists, and data scientists.
 Clinicians and therapists with a wide range of expertise also attend including neurologists, neurophysiologists, psychiatrists, pediatricians, gerontologists, rehabilitation specialists and physical and occupational therapists.